 Nevertheless, emissions from the sector have increased by 0.7 percent per year over the last decade, with emission increases outpacing efficiency improvements and the decarbonization of electricity and heating.
 Addressing this trend is critical to reaching Paris temperature goals.
-40 percent of buildings expected to exist in 2050 have yet to be built, 104 and adaptation measures could increase demand for energy and materials in this sector.
-105
+40 percent of buildings expected to exist in 2050 have yet to be built, and adaptation measures could increase demand for energy and materials in this sector.

-Reducing emissions from the buildings sector relies "primarily on technologies that are already available,"106 and literature reviewed by IPCC scientists foresees a significant cost reduction for key decarbonization technologies.107 However, much of the mitigation potential of this sector remains untapped.108
+Reducing emissions from the buildings sector relies "primarily on technologies that are already available."
+Literature reviewed by IPCC scientists foresees a significant cost reduction for key decarbonization technologies.
+However, much of the mitigation potential of this sector remains untapped.

-- The upcoming Buildings Breakthrough, due to launch in advance of COP28 and coordinated by the Global Alliance for Buildings and Construction (GlobalABC), will aim to make nearzero emission and resilient buildings the new normal by 2030. - The C40 Net Zero Carbon Buildings Declaration aims to ensure that new buildings operate at net-zero carbon by 2030, and all buildings by 2050.
-109 - The Zero Carbon Buildings for All initiative also aims for the decarbonization of new buildings by 2030 and existing buildings by 2050, as well as the mobilization of US \$1 trillion in "Pariscompliant" building investments in developing countries by 2030."
-110 - The World Green Building Council's Net Zero Carbon Buildings Commitment brings together over 170 signatories to address both operational and embodied carbon in the built environment.111
+- The upcoming Buildings Breakthrough, due to launch in advance of COP28 and coordinated by the Global Alliance for Buildings and Construction (GlobalABC), will aim to make near-zero emission and resilient buildings the new normal by 2030. - The C40 Net Zero Carbon Buildings Declaration aims to ensure that new buildings operate at net-zero carbon by 2030, and all buildings by 2050. - The Zero Carbon Buildings for All initiative also aims for the decarbonization of new buildings by 2030 and existing buildings by 2050, as well as the mobilization of U.S. \$1 trillion in "Paris-compliant" building investments in developing countries by 2030." - The World Green Building Council's Net Zero Carbon Buildings Commitment brings together over 170 signatories to address both operational and embodied carbon in the built environment.

-High heterogeneity of the sector, with varying approaches required for individual buildings and differing heating and cooling needs across regions.112
+High heterogeneity of the sector, with varying approaches required for individual buildings and differing heating and cooling needs across regions may present challenges to implementation.
+There are limited incentives to reduce the carbon intensity of building operations and high upfront investment costs associated with the goal.